aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/update-chart-legend-in-a-worksheet/_index.md

 url: /charts/legend/update/
 aliases: [/update-chart-legend-in-a-worksheet/]
 weight: 160
-keywords: Excel, Aspose.Cells, REST API, Chart Legend, Worksheet, Cloud SDK
+keywords: "Aspose.Cells Cloud, Excel, Chart Legend, REST API, Update Chart Legend, Worksheet, cURL, SDK"
-description: "Learn how to update a chart legend in an Excel worksheet using the Aspose.Cells Cloud REST API, with cURL examples and SDK code snippets for multiple programming languages."
+description: "How to update a chart legend in an Excel worksheet using the Aspose.Cells Cloud REST API, with cURL request examples and SDK code snippets for multiple programming languages."
 ---

 This REST API updates a chart legend.